Firemen respond to house fire

-Several departments have responded to a house fire at 978 Knob Lick Road.
+Several departments responded to a house fire at 978 Knob Lick Road this morning.

-A call came in at 8:47 a.m. reported smoke showing from the eaves.
+A call came in at 8:47 a.m. reporting smoke showing from the eaves.
 Departments called to the scene included Farmington, Doe Run, Park Hills, Wolf Creek and Desloge.

 Post a comment as